 Submission of Final Grades (Policy ED 3-11)

 Faculty/Instructors are required to submit a final grade for each student within 5 business days from the date of the final exam.
 If there is no scheduled final exam for a course, the final grades must be submitted within 10 business days after the last regular class meeting, but no later than 5 business days after the last exam scheduled by the University for that semester.
-Faculty/Instructors are to submit final grades through the myTRU portal.
+Faculty/Instructors are to submit final grades through myTRU.

 Grading Systems (Policy ED 3-5)